 Special design standards may apply when adding or replacing windows

 Windows provide light and ventilation for your home.
 They also serve as an emergency escape route in case of a fire.
 In some areas of the City, zoning code design standards regulate the style of windows you can use.
-Please contact the Zoning Information Line number to see if your project is affected by design standards.
+Please contact the General Inquiries number to see if your project is affected by design standards.

 When do you need a window permit?